knative/docs/docs/admin/install/serving/install-serving-with-yaml.md

             helloworld-go   http://helloworld-go.default.example.com   helloworld-go-vqjlf   helloworld-go-vqjlf   True
             ```

-    1. Instruct `curl` to connect to the External IP or CNAME defined by the
+    1. Instruct `curl` to connect to the External IP address or CNAME defined by the
       networking layer in section 3 above, and use the `-H "Host:"` command-line
-      option to specify the Knative application's host name.
+      option to specify the Knative application's hostname.
 For example, if the
-      networking layer defines your External IP and port to be `http://192.168.39.228:32198` and you wish to access the above `helloworld-go` application, use:
+      networking layer defines your External IP address and port to be `http://192.168.39.228:32198` and you wish to access the above `helloworld-go` application, run the command:

         ```bash
         curl -H "Host: helloworld-go.default.example.com" http://192.168.39.228:32198
         ```

         !!! success "Verify the output"
-            In the case of the provided `helloworld-go` sample application, the output
+            In the case of the provided `helloworld-go` sample application, when using the default configuration the output is:
-            should, using the default configuration, be:

             ```
             Hello Go Sample v1!
             ```

-    Refer to the "Real DNS" method for a permanent solution.
+    See the Real DNS method for a permanent solution.

 ## Install optional Serving extensions